DES PLAINES PARK DISTRICT ADMINISTRATIVE POLICY/ PROCEDURE

 - Refrain from abusive or foul language.

-- Refrain from threatening or causing bodily harm to self, other participants or staff.
+- Refrain from causing bodily harm to self, other participants or staff.

 - Show respect for equipment, supplies and facilities.